DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 However, the description below starts at a point which in reality is not the beginning of the publishing trajectory, namely when an author hands in the definitive manuscript - so after the editing and rewriting process has passed through its final stages.
 Should the author already be working in Markdown, HTML or even XML format, this will change the workflow.
 However, in our experience manuscripts are mainly written in Microsoft Word and delivered in .doc or .docx.

 Note: An important step preceding the publication trajectory lies in the formulation of the in-house style guide, where authors and editors can find the requirements for the manuscript.
 This style guide must be adapted according to the hybrid workflow before starting any work on the manuscript itself.
 For example: specification of the required file format, structuring of the text (headers, styles), image specifications, et cetera.
-See the Guide per genres<!--Miriam: internal link needed--> for pointers regarding adjusting the style guide in this sense.
+See the Guide per genres <!--Miriam: internal link needed, comment copy edit (Amy)--> for pointers regarding adjusting the style guide in this sense.

 We will now turn to implementing the new workflow for small edition and low budget publishing houses.